What is the Security Force Monitor?

 Michel E. Manzur

 Michel is the Project Associate of the Security Force Monitor project, engaging in research on security forces of various countries and assisting with overall administrative duties.
-Prior to his position at the Human Rights Institute, Michel worked for the Mexican Foreign Affairs Secretary and for the Institute for Social Security and Services for State Workers (ISSSTE).
+Previously, Michel worked for the Mexican Foreign Affairs Secretary and for the Institute for Social Security and Services for State Workers (ISSSTE).
 Michel also assisted the Mexican Permanent Mission to the United Nations, working closely with the teams in charge of international candidatures and issues regarding the 3rd Committee of the General Assembly.
 He received his Master’s in Human Rights from Columbia University and his Bachelor’s in International Relations at the National Autonomous University of Mexico (UNAM) in Mexico City.

 Who advises Security Force Monitor?